zio/zio-test-intellij/README.md

 The library is a small implementation of the built-in ZIO Test runner with a custom test result renderer that emits IntelliJ-specific output.
 IntelliJ launches ZIO tests as a command-line application, so the library has to be present on the classpath.
 By adding it to the `build.sbt` it ensures that the correct version will be loaded.

+In the future, the ZIO IntelliJ plugin will be able to download and use the correct version automatically, without having to add it to `build.sbt`.

 ## I found a bug/have a feature request!

 Great!
 Please report it to the [ZIO IntelliJ plugin](https://github.com/zio/zio-intellij/) repo.